hallard/RPI-Lora-Gateway/README.md

 This shield is used to hold one or two HopeRF [Lora module][4] Software with Raspbery PI plus one FM12B/RFM69CW/RFM69(H)W. it's the parent of the small [LoRasPi][11], so please look at LoRasPi [readme][12] to see features and software links.

+This board has been mainly inspired from [Uptronics][14] expansion board on which I added some features.

 Quick features
 ==============